efellemedia/gravity-swatch/README.md

 Once the dependencies have been resolved, compiling the source code is simple:

 ```
-yarn run dev
+yarn run watch
 ```

-the `dev` script will tell webpack to compile and watch for any future changes to the code base.
+the `watch` script will tell webpack to compile and watch for any future changes to the code base.

 ---